temporalio/documentation/docs-src/dev-guide/sdk-features.md

 ## Retries

+A [Retry Policy](/retry-policies) works in cooperation with the timeouts to provide fine controls to optimize the execution experience.

 | Feature             | Go  | Java | TypeScript | Python | .Net | PHP |
 | ------------------- | --- | ---- | ---------- | ------ | ---- | --- |
 | [Retries](#retries) | Yes | Yes  | Yes        | Yes    | Yes  | Yes |

 A Retry Policy is a collection of attributes that instructs the Temporal Server how to retry a failure of a Workflow Execution or an Activity Task Execution.

-## SAGA
+## Saga

+The saga pattern is a design approach for distributed systems where a task extends across machine or microservice boundaries.

 | Feature       | Go | Java | TypeScript | Python | .Net | PHP |
 | ------------- | -- | ---- | ---------- | ------ | ---- | --- |
 | [SAGA](#saga) | No | Yes  | No         | No     | No   | Yes |

-The saga pattern is a design approach for distributed systems where a task extends across machine or microservice boundaries.
 For these tasks, it's crucial to ensure the complete execution of all steps, as partial execution can lead to undesirable outcomes.

 Compensating actions, often referred to as compensating transactions, simulate the atomic execution of operations that are distributed across multiple databases in distributed systems.